 HoldingsApple, Microsoft, Facebook, Amazon, and more

-Blue Chips currently has exposure to 277 companies in various industries including technology, finance, health care, consumer services, consumer products, energy, telecom, etc. Its largest holdings are companies like Apple, Alphabet, Microsoft, Exxon Mobil, General Electric, Johnson & Johnson, Facebook, AT&T, and Amazon.
-Heard of them?
-We thought so…and for good reason.
+Blue Chips provides investors exposure to 260 companies, mostly located in the U.S., and in various industries including technology, finance, health care, consumer services, and energy.
+Among the fund’s largest holdings are some familiar names, including Amazon, Apple, Microsoft, Exxon Mobil, Johnson & Johnson, and Facebook.

 Start investing in funds like this on Stash.Get the App